 An employee lifts a heavy piece of construction material and injures their back.
 They claim they weren't trained on how to lift heavy items properly.
-Employers' liability insurance would cover any legal and compensation fees associated with the claim.
+Employers' liability insurance can cover legal fees and compensation costs associated with the claim.

 An injured passerby

 You're putting up some scaffolding and accidentally let go of one of the mid rails.
 It falls and lands on a member of the public, injuring them enough to require hospitalisation.
-Public liability insurance would cover any legal and compensation fees associated with the claim.
+Public liability insurance can cover any legal fees and compensation costs associated with the claim.

 How do claims work?